TeamNotFound-group-cmput404-project/project/README.md

 To login https://iconicity-test-a.herokuapp.com/, you may use following valid account credentials, username:test1 password:123linyu or feel free to create your own.
 The basic auth is: username: auth_user, password: authpass.
 You can also use it to login to admin.<br/>

 To add an external server, just go to admin page and add a host in the ExternalServer class.
 If there is other specific authentication information, the config file in the source code and other parts need to be updated.<br/>

+Note:
+* Due to the Heroku server speed limit and different implementations on APIs, it usually takes 1-3 seconds to load content from team 10 server. <br/>
+* Please do not use "auth_user" to do any regular user activities.

 Heroku Application URL:
 ================